bobdenotter/many-eyes-of-making/Session recap/Death on a Pale Wooden Horse.md

-The day before, aboard the Heritage, Petr couldn’t get all the dream imagery out of his mind.
+The day before, aboard [[The Heritage]], Petr couldn’t get all the dream imagery out of his mind.
 He sat down in his quarters, mixed some dried mushrooms with some Dream Lily and poured some boiling water on it.
 As he waits for the substances to kick in, the incense smoke around him starts to change into a thick, yellow haze as a rough wind starts to blow around him.